Todos Santos Mexico – What To Do In One Day

 4. Have Lunch in Todos Santos Mexico

 There are several great places to eat in Todos Santos so you will have plenty of options.
 As we like healthy, affordable food with vegan options we checked out Pura Vida and also the food court Plaza Amigos.
-Which has several vendors, a free water-refill station and shaded seating.
+Which has several vendors, a free water refill station, and shaded seating.

 Pura Vida 🍍

 Pura Vida is just around the corner from the convenience store Oxxo and a great place to visit.
-It’s a health food store with lots of fresh and packaged goods, zero-waste products and local clothing.
+It’s a health food store with lots of fresh and packaged goods, zero-waste products, and local clothing.
 They have two shaded seating areas and a delicious-sounding menu for breakfast and lunch.
 We decided to only stock up on snacks and coconut water there for the rest of the day.
 But from what we saw it looks like a great place to eat!

 Pura Vida is open from 10 am to 5 pm and you can see their menu here.